 There is always something inherently overindulgent about the cast list of a film of an Agatha Christie novel.
 This film, Murder with Mirrors (1985) – even as a TV Movie – is of no exception.
 Since the 1970s, I’ve loved Christie’s film adaptations with a passion, be they those bound for the cinema or television.

 This primarily due to their all-star Hollywood – and/or the UK – cast.
 Even shunning the then BBC and ITV offerings of those Miss Marple (1984-92) and Poirot (1989-2013) series in their favour.
 (Little realising until now about their amazing acting talent.)
 These Agatha Christie movie adaptations cast lists include such names as Elizabeth Taylor, Simon McCorkindale, Mia Farrow, Pierce Brosnan, Faye Dunaway and Oliver Reed.

 These are even more delightful now as I recognise more of those names involved than I knew the first time around.
 The stars I knew then were usually from 1980’s TV soaps such as Lois Chiles, Emma Samms, Lee Horsley and Pamela Bellwood.
-Watching these films with my Darlin Husband is also fun, as my ever-observant partner in crime spots the smallest of cameos in an instant.
+Watching these films with my Darlin Husband is also fun, as my ever-observant partner in crime spots is the smallest of cameos in an instant.

 In this TV movie, the first time round I knew only a few members of this line-up.
 Then I was shocked at the inclusion of Golden Hollywood luminaries, Bette Davis and Sir John Mills.
 This in this line up of who’s that of British film and TV.